abrookst/TerraIncognitaGameJam/README.md

 # TerraIncognitaGameJam
-Made for the September 2022 RPI Game Jam
+Made for the September 2022 RPI Game Jam, made in Unity 2021.3.9f1

 Credits: